John Baird (Canadian politician): Private sector

 Since leaving politics, Baird has accepted several private sector appointments.
 In June 2015 he was hired as a strategic adviser to Hatch Ltd, an international engineering and consulting firm for companies in the resource industry.
 In October 2015 he joined political risk consulting firm Eurasia Group as a senior adviser, where he offers strategic insight to companies on how global politics affects business.
 He has also been hired as an adviser to Bennett Jones, and accepted an appointment to the board of directors of Canadian Pacific Railway.

 On March 27, 2015, Barrick Gold Corp. announced Mr. Baird's appointment to its international advisory board, along with former U.S. Speaker of the House of Representatives, Newt Gingrich.
 No compensation details were disclosed in the filings.

 In August 2018, Baird appeared on Saudi-owned TV station Al Arabiya to comment on the diplomatic dispute between Canada and Saudi Arabia and urged Prime Minister Justin Trudeau to fly to Riyadh to apologize in person to the Saudi royal family.
 NDP MP Charlie Angus called the appearance "stunning" and suggested that the Ethics Commissioner should investigate the incident.

 Later political activity

 Following the 2019 federal election, Baird was commissioned by the Conservative Party to investigate and deliver a report analyzing the party's campaign and the reasons for its failure to win the election.
 When party leader Andrew Scheer resigned, Baird supported Pierre Poilievre's prospective leadership campaign, agreeing to be its campaign chair.
-Poiliviere unexpectedly decided not to enter the campaign, however, and Baird was encouraged to run as a "true blue" candidate in his place.
+Poilievre unexpectedly decided not to enter the campaign, however, and Baird was encouraged to run as a "true blue" candidate in his place.
 On February 13, 2020, Baird announced he would not be a candidate in the 2020 Conservative Party of Canada leadership election.

 He endorsed Pierre Poilievre in the 2022 Conservative Party of Canada leadership election.

+In 2024, Baird was listed as one of the top 25 most influential conservatives in federal politics.